 “The mixing up of young actors and designers with first class professionals is manifestly the only right method of training future theatre artists.”

-The presence of the CBT on campus and the integration of Department academic programs with the professional theatre enable UT to compete among the finest University theatre programs in the nation.
+The integration of academic programs with the CBT enables UT to compete among the finest University theatre programs in the nation.
 UT MFA programs recruit nationally among the most elite professional degree programs.
+Students in the MFA Design program have won numerous national and international awards in design competitions for many years.
+The MFA Acting program has been ranked among the top 25 MFA programs in the U.S., U.K., and Australia for the past five years, reaching to #8 in 2020.
 The BA program is a leader in the state and region for academic excellence and production experience opportunities.
 Scholarship funding is available for selected BA students, and all MFA students receive generous financial support.

 Please consider coming to Knoxville for a visit.
-You would be very welcome.
-For more on the MFA and BA programs, please follow the links above left.
+You will be warmly welcomed.
+For more on the MFA and BA programs, please follow the links to the left.